iamalmiir/TaskMaster/README.md

 # TaskMaster

-This is a simple and intuitive To Do App that allows you to create and manage tasks easily.
+This is a To Do App built with Spring Boot WebFlux, R2DBC, and PostgreSQL.
+The app showcases the use of Spring Boot WebFlux and R2DBC to build reactive applications.
+It features a RESTful API built with Spring WebFlux functional endpoints that handle requests.
+The app uses R2DBC to connect to a PostgreSQL database, making it an efficient and reliable choice for building reactive applications.

 ## Table of Contents